Herpetological Research & Conservation

 Following my family, I moved to Washington and went to Washington State University for my undergraduate education.
 Thanks to my friend Mr. Jiang Ke, I was introduced to Dr. Che Jing's Lab of herpetological evolution and diversity at Kunming Institute of Zoology (KIZ), Chinese Academy of Sciences in my sophomore year.
 Since 2012, I worked at Dr. Che's lab in KIZ as a summer field assistance.
 This experience, along with experience from other undergraduate researches, really helped me refined my interests on phylogeography and evolution of herpetofauna in SE Asia.

-Currently I am a Ph.D graduate student in Dr. Cameron Siler's Lab at University of Oklahoma, USA, and I am also actively involved in Dr. Jing Che's Lab at Kunming Institute of Zoology, Chinese Academy of Sciences.
+I obtained my Ph.D from University of Oklahoma with Dr. Cameron Siler, and I am also work closely with Dr. Jing Che at Kunming Institute of Zoology, Chinese Academy of Sciences.
 My research interests include phylogeography, evolution, and conservation of East and Southeast Asian herptiles, especially for agamid lizards from the Pan-Himalaya and China.

 To find out more, please click on the corresponding options below:

 If you have any questions, concerns, or ideas for collaboration, feel free to contact me through email.

 The Mountain Namcha Barwa (Tibetan གནམས་ལྕགས་འབར་བ།) in southeastern Tibet, China